chunliu/algo/basic/recursion/Recursion.md

 2. Store intermediate values.
 3. Mimic what the program does when it performs recursion.
 Push and pop the state to stack.

+## Algorithms that are based on Recursion

+- **Backtracking** use recursion to search for the best solution to complicated problems.
+These algorithms recursively build partial test solutions to solve the problem.
+When they find that a test solution cannot lead to a usable final solution, they backtrack, discarding that test solution and continuing the search from farther up the call stack.

 ## Some problems that can be solved with recusion

 - Tower of Hanoi